Home Middle East

 India-Iran Relations

-The development of Chabahar port which has been in the works close to two decades has been a little disappointing for both the Indians and the Iranians.
-The Chabahar Port project, conceptualized in 2003, saw Iran granting permission to India to use the port for transporting goods to landlocked Afghanistan.
+The development of Chabahar port, which has been in the works for close to two decades, has been somewhat disappointing for both Indians and Iranians.
+The Chabahar Port project, conceptualized in 2003, saw Iran granting India permission to use the port to transport goods to landlocked Afghanistan.

-India also saw this to be a great opportunity to contribute towards the development of Afghanistan which also addressed its long-standing plan to bypass Pakistan and secure safe transit access into the region.
+India also saw this as a great opportunity to contribute to Afghanistan’s development, which also aligned with its long-standing plan to bypass Pakistan and secure safe transit access into the region.

 The Chabahar Agreement was intended to be an economic boon for all three countries.
 For landlocked Afghanistan, the deal offered passage to the global shipping trade.
-For Iran, it assured up to $500 million in investment and economic reintegration and for India, it offered a way to avoid being surrounded by China and counter Pakistan.
+For Iran, it secured up to $500 million in investment and economic reintegration, and for India, it offered a way to avoid being surrounded by China and counter Pakistan.

 SU-35 vs MIG-35: Two Russian Jets Compete Against Each Other For Lucrative MMRCA Contract

-The Chabahar project was also meant to be a game-changer for all the three nations.
-It offered India access to a port just 56 miles from Gwadar, the lynchpin of China’s investment in Pakistan under CPEC (China Pakistan Economic Corridor) .
+The Chabahar project was also meant to be a game-changer for all three nations.
+It offered India access to a port just 56 miles from Gwadar, the lynchpin of China’s investment in Pakistan under CPEC (China-Pakistan Economic Corridor).
 However, Indian interest in Chabahar wavered after international sanctions were imposed on Iran over its nuclear program.

-New Delhi was helpless and had no option but to comply with the Washingtons’ decision on reducing Iran’s crude oil exports to zero and therefore, the US ended waivers in May 2019 that had allowed the top buyers of Iranian oil to proceed with their imports for six months.
-India had to stop importing oil from Iran after the US refused to extend the exemption from sanctions.
+New Delhi was helpless and had no option but to comply with Washington’s decision to reduce Iran’s crude oil exports to zero; therefore, the US ended the waivers in May 2019 that had allowed the top buyers of Iranian oil to continue their imports for six months.
+India had to stop importing oil from Iran after the US refused to extend the sanctions exemption.

-For a resurgent Iran (after the US-Taliban peace deal) the Chabahar project and New Delhi cutting oil imports (both under US pressure) represents broken promises from New Delhi that Tehran is unlikely to forget easily.
+For a resurgent Iran (after the US-Taliban peace deal), the Chabahar project and New Delhi cutting oil imports (both under US pressure) represent broken promises from New Delhi that Tehran is unlikely to forget easily.

 Exit mobile version